tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 2. Find and click the “Code” button (the green button toward the top right of this page), and then click “Download ZIP”

-3. Save the zip file to your desired location, for example your Desktop
+3. Save the zip folder to your desired location, for example your Desktop

 4. You will now see a project folder called “Cyber-Tackles-Trafficking-master” in your chosen save location, and within that folder another folder called “FBI_Incidents_Analysis”

 <b>STEP 3:</b><br>

-Open Terminal (Mac) or Command Line (Windows).
+Open Terminal (Mac) or Command Prompt (Windows).
 Not sure how?
 Read this!

 <b>For Mac users</b><br>